 The sponsoring organization must possess the financial and organizational stability to implement the proposed project.

 Finalists may be invited to interview with the selection committee.

 The sponsoring organization must be a non-profit entity.
-The organization must demonstrate that it will provide adequate training and supervision.
+The organization must demonstrate that it will provide adequate training, resources, and supervision.
 The organization must provide appropriate professional responsibility insurance coverage and standard employee fringe benefits.